CoffeeMilkBear/mdilac/README.md

 ### Hi there 👋

+I'm David, a student at the University of Toronto studying Statistics and Computer Science, aspiring to be a software engineer!

+In addition to programming, I also have a passion for creating social media designs and livestream designs for online personalities.

 <!--
 **mdilac/mdilac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.